-5.2.6 Specific Regulations for Residence District
+F. Specific regulations for residence district.

-a) Allowed Permanent Signs

-One (1) primary ground sign and one (1) primary building sign are allowed on any lot in a Residence District.
-Such signs shall conform with all applicable provisions of Section 5.2.3 and the following additional requirements.

-A primary ground sign shall have a maximum area of two (2) square feet, not to exceed six (6) feet above ground level and having no illumination.

-A primary building sign shall be affixed parallel to the wall of a building, shall have a maximum area of one (1) square foot and a maximum height of five (5) feet above entryway/threshold.

-b) Specially Permitted Permanent Signs

-The Board of Appeals may grant a special permit for a primary ground sign for business, professional or other lawful use allowed or permitted under Section 3.2.6 through 3.2.11, inclusive, Section 3.2.14, 3.2.15, and 3.2.26.
-Such sign shall conform with all applicable provisions of Section 5.2.3 and the following additional requirements:

-- 1) Maximum area shall be sixteen (16) square feet. - 2) Maximum height shall be ten (10) feet above ground level. - 3) The special permit for such sign shall specify its exact dimensions, type, location, appearance, along with any other restrictions or conditions deemed to be in the public interest.

-c) Allowed Temporary Signs

-One (1) temporary primary ground sign is allowed on any lot in a Residence District to advertise the sale, rental or lease of the premises or any part thereof, or to identify owner, architect, engineer, contractor and/or other participation in construction work thereon.
-Such sign shall conform with all applicable provisions of Section 5.2.3 and the following additional requirements:

-- 1) Such sign shall not be illuminated, and shall be removed within one week following completion of sale, rental or lease negotiation or construction work. - 2) Maximum area shall be eight (8) square feet for signs advertising sale, rental or lease, and twelve (12) square feet for signs identifying construction participants. - 3) Maximum height shall be ten (10) feet above ground level.

-d) Specially Permitted Temporary Signs for Subdivisions
+- (1) Allowed permanent signs. - (a) One primary ground sign and one primary building sign are allowed on any lot in a residence district.
+Such signs shall conform with all applicable provisions of Subsection C and the following additional requirements: [Amended 4-25-2023 ATM by Art.
+23] - (b) A primary ground sign shall have a maximum area of two square feet, not to exceed six feet above ground level and having no illumination. - (c) A primary building sign shall be affixed parallel to the wall of a building, shall have a maximum area of one square foot and a maximum height of five feet above entryway/threshold. - (2) Specially permitted permanent signs.
+The Board of Appeals may grant a special permit for a primary ground sign for business, professional or other lawful use allowed or permitted under § 240-3.2, Subsections (6) through (11), inclusive, § 240-3.2, Subsections (14), (15) and (26).
+Such sign shall conform with all applicable provisions of Subsection C and the following additional requirements: - (a) Maximum area shall be 16 square feet. - (b) Maximum height shall be 10 feet above ground level. - (c) The special permit for such sign shall specify its exact dimensions, type, location, appearance, along with any other restrictions or conditions deemed to be in the public interest. - (3) Allowed temporary signs.
+One temporary primary ground sign is allowed on any lot in a residence district to advertise the sale, rental or lease of the premises or any part thereof, or to identify owner, architect, engineer, contractor and/or other participation in construction work thereon.
+Such sign shall conform with all applicable provisions of Subsection C and the following additional requirements: - (a) Such sign shall not be illuminated, and shall be removed within one week following completion of sale, rental or lease negotiation or construction work. - (b) Maximum area shall be eight square feet for signs advertising sale, rental or lease, and 12 square feet for signs identifying construction participants.

-The Board of Appeals may grant a special permit for one (1) temporary primary ground sign in each residential subdivision of six (6) or more approved lots for the purpose of advertising the development and/or the sale, rental or lease of the individual lots thereon.
-Such a sign shall conform to the applicable provisions of Section 5.2.3 and the following additional requirements:

-- 1) Such sign shall not be illuminated. - 2) Maximum area shall be forty (40) square feet. - 3) The special permit for such a sign shall specify its type, location, appearance, exact dimensions along with any other restrictions or conditions deemed to be in the public interest, shall be for a stated period of time not exceeding one (1) year and may be renewed for successive periods, not exceeding one year (1) each.
+- (c) Maximum height shall be 10 feet above ground level. - (4) Specially permitted temporary signs for subdivisions.
+The Board of Appeals may grant a special permit for one temporary primary ground sign in each residential subdivision of six or more approved lots for the purpose of advertising the development and/or the sale, rental or lease of the individual lots thereon.
+Such a sign shall conform to the applicable provisions of Subsection C and the following additional requirements: - (a) Such sign shall not be illuminated. - (b) Maximum area shall be 40 square feet. - (c) The special permit for such a sign shall specify its type, location, appearance, exact dimensions along with any other restrictions or conditions deemed to be in the public interest, shall be for a stated period of time not exceeding one year and may be renewed for successive periods, not exceeding one year each.